Chetanpatil2003/rag/README.md

 Or

-2. Run with Docker Dekstop (Optional):
+1. Run with Docker Dekstop (Note - only setup .env(step 3 in installation):
 ```bash
 docker build -t rag-app .
 ```